dani-lbnl/resting/resting_doc_source/spin.rst

       #. `python manage.py createsuperuser` and follow the prompts to create the account.

    #.
 One can then log into the Django admin site `https://<server_name>/admin/` using this superuser account and create regular user accounts using the web interface.

-   #.
-Upon restarting the PostgreSQL workload, it may be necessary to execute a shell and execute `/custom_entry_point.sh`.

-#.
-If one changes the project description file, such as by adding a new Django model, new database tables must be constructed.
-Ideally, these changes would be managed by the Django migration system.
-Unfortunately, we have found in practice that the system does not automatically detect the addition of a new model.
-If all else fails, it might be necessary to drop and initialize the database and to run `python manage.py migrate` once again, then upload the data once again, after creating the superuser account as before.

-#.
-One should also set DEBUG = False in production in the `settings.py` file